There are many benefits to online sports publishing.

 8.)
 No dress code.

-Shorts in the summer and jeans or sweats the rest of the year works for me.
+Shorts in the summer and jeans or sweats the rest of the year work for me.
 Neckties strangle good thinking.

 9.)
 No time clock.